 For He grew up before Him like a tender shoot, And like a root out of parched ground; He has no stately form or majesty That we should look upon Him, Nor appearance that we should be attracted to Him.Isaiah 53:2(NASB)

-Although in context the target audience for this amazing passage is the nation of Israel - for all who have been saved by grace through faith in Him in this Church age.. it is precious to discover that He was led like a lamb to the slaughter for us and willingly and quietly took the punishment that you and I deserve so that our sins could be completely forgiven through His sacrificial death.. and by faith in Him the power of sin has been broken in our lives - and we have been placed in union with Christ and identified with His life.
+Although in context the target audience for this amazing passage is the nation of Israel, all who have been saved by grace through faith in Him in this Church age are blessed by this passage.
+It is precious to discover that He was led like a lamb to the slaughter for us, and willingly and quietly took the punishment that you and I deserve so that our sins could be completely forgiven through His sacrificial death, and by faith in Him, the power of sin has been broken in our lives and we have been placed in union with Christ and identified with His life.

-The majority of Israel found fault with the faultless Son of Man at His first advent and only the eyes of the faithful remnant of Israel were opened to recognise His beauty and worth.
-The vast majority saw no beauty of majesty in Him and considered Him a very ordinary and simple man.
+The majority of Israel found fault with the faultless Son of Man at His first advent, and only the eyes of the faithful remnant of Israel were opened to recognise His beauty and worth.
+The vast majority saw no beauty or majesty in Him and considered Him a very ordinary and simple man.

-Heavenly Father, the image of Christ in His humiliation as a man who had no exciting outward appearance or desirable human attributes to commend Him to the children of men, for whom He died.. stands in such stark contrast with His divine nature, His holy character, His sinless life; the sacrificial offering Himself - His amazing grace and eternal beauty.
-Thank You for the remnant of Israel that recognised Christ's first advent and left witness to His sacrificial death and glorious resurrection.
-I pray that many in Israel will have their blindness removed and we rejoice to know that the day is coming when in happy unison, the nation will recognise their Messiah - at His second advent.
-To Him be all praise and glory, AMEN
+Heavenly Father, the image of Christ in His humiliation as a Man Who had no exciting outward appearance or desirable human attributes to commend Him to the children of men for whom He died, stands in such stark contrast with His divine nature, His holy character, His sinless life, and the sacrificial offering of Himself.
+As I see Jesus as He truly is, I am awestruck by His amazing grace and eternal beauty.
+My beautiful Saviour, Jesus You are.
+I give You all my praise and glory, AMEN.